Brain-Damaged Woman Can Sue New York Hospital

 Adams’ expert said the NuvaRing should have been removed immediately when Adams first came to the school clinic.

-The trial court refused to dismiss, and the New York Appellate Division, First Department agreed in a 3-2 ruling on June 15.
+The trial court refused to dismiss, and a Manhattan-based appellate panel affirmed 3-2 on June 15.

-“As Montefiore’s expert acknowledges, ‘clot risk is gradually decreased after the ring is removed,’” Justice Sallie Manzanet-Daniels wrote for the majority.
+“As Montefiore’s expert acknowledges, ‘clot risk is gradually decreased after the ring is removed,’” Justice Sallie Manzanet-Daniels wrote for the majority of the Appellate Division’s First Judicial Department.

 “Thus, while the nurse was not in a position to treat clots, she certainly was in a position to make the diagnosis and to direct the plaintiff to remove the likely source of her symptoms, lessening the risk of an adverse outcome.”

-However, Manzanet-Daniels dismissed Adams’ claim of lack of informed consent.
+Manzanet-Daniels did, however, dismiss Adams’ claim of lack of informed consent.

 “The record shows that the nurse practitioner disclosed and discussed the potential risks of the NuvaRing with the patient, including the risk of blood clots,” Manzanet-Daniels wrote.